 TESSA Secondary Science a research and development project funded by the Waterloo Foundation

-I am currently studying for an EdD with The Open University.
-I am investigating a group of teacher educators in an East African university in order to understand how they see their role, how they carry it out and how they negotiate the tensions between the view of teaching and learning set out in policy aspirations and the TESSA materials, and the reality in school.
+Completed an EdD with The Open University.
+I investigated a group of teacher educators in an East African university in order to understand how they see their role, how they carry it out and how they negotiate the tensions between the view of teaching and learning set out in policy aspirations and the TESSA materials, and the reality in schools.
+I am the Principle Investigator on an extension of ZEST in which we are investigating school-based continuing professional development: how it os experienced by teachers; effective models of school leadership; and innovative technological solutions to provide educational materaials in low-resource environments.

 Generic Educational issues